Zenith Radio Corporation, est. 1918

 They weren’t just blowing smoke either.
 A huge portion of Zenith’s workforce were women, and many who joined the company during the war actually stayed on in peacetime.
 In 1946, the company was still posting regular ads specifically seeking out female labor.
 “Zenith Needs 500 Women and Girls to help us meet the overwhelming demand for the sensational new Zenith Radios—America’s Most Popular Radio. . .
 A grand place to work with people you like, plus all these other advantages: Higher Starting Rates; Rapid Advancement; Steady Work & Convenient Hours; 5 Clean Cafeterias with Appetizing Meals; Complete Medical Department; Liberal Profit Sharing Bonus Policy.”

 Were they paid an equal wage?
 Of course not.
-But in an industry associated with a certain breed of machismo academia, it was actually highly skilled, everyday women who were crafting the majority of the precision components of the “Golden Age” radios and first-wave televisions.
+But in an industry associated with a certain breed of collegiate machismo, it was actually highly skilled, working women who were crafting the majority of the precision components on America’s “Golden Age” radios and first-wave televisions.

-[Top: Workers at the first Dickens Avenue plant, 1940.
-Bottom Left: Ad seeking wartime workers at the plant in 1944.
-Bottom Middle and Right: Zenith workers in the 1950s]
+[Top Left: 1944 newspaper ad seeking wartime workers + a group of workers at the Dickens Avenue plant in 1940.
+Bottom Left and Far Right: Zenith workers in the 1950s.]

 Part V: Changing Tunes

 Zenith sales topped $100 million in 1950, and close to 5,000 Chicagoans were earning their paycheck by either designing, building, packaging. testing, or shipping its products.
-The firm was on its way to becoming the number one manufacturer of black-and-white televisions, battling past its Chicago rival, the Admiral Corp.
-This post-war focus on TV suddenly made radio the second fiddle of Zenith’s commercial manufacturing for the first time, and in the years ahead, the designs started to show it.
+The firm was on its way to becoming America’s number one manufacturer of black-and-white televisions, battling past its Chicago rival, the Admiral Corp.
+This post-war focus on TV did make radios a secondary focus of Zenith’s commercial manufacturing for the first time, but the shift to bakelite radio cabinets also ushered in a striking new era in the design of these units.

 Later into the 1950s, Zenith grabbed a growing share of the all-important color TV market, having wisely aligned itself with the NTSC multiplex system that was eventually approved by the FCC as the preferred format.

-The new technology that really became McDonald’s obsession, however, was the one thing he was having far less success bringing to the public—subscription television.
+The new technology that really became E. F. McDonald’s obsession, however, was the one thing he was having far less success bringing to the public: subscription television.
 Zenith’s own successfully-tested “Phonevision” system was highly controversial in the ‘50s and shut down by the FCC, but McDonald—literally down to the final months of his life—was waging war against what he saw as a dangerous TV monopoly controlled by the two main networks, NBC and CBS.

 “This network monopoly, is in fact, a threat to freedom of speech—of vital interest to every printed publication. . . .
 Suppose for example, we were to elect the wrong man to the Presidency.
 Suppose he decided to use the tremendous power of TV to promote a ‘non-partisan’ issue, and enlisted the aid of the network chiefs.
 Suppose TV stations all over the country went on the air with fear propaganda . . .
 I daresay that such a campaign would produce millions of letters to Congress.
 Fantastic?
 The power is there, and it could be made use of if the wrong man came to power.”

-Sadly, Zenith lost its long-time engineering genius, Gilbert Gustafson, within a few weeks of McDonald in 1958.
+Within a few weeks of E. F. McDonald’s death in 1958, Zenith lost its long-time engineering genius, Gilbert Gustafson, as well.
 It was the end of an era, but not the end of the company’s growth period just yet.
-Zenith actually reached its, you know, zenith . . . financially speaking, in the 1960s, topping $500 million in sales by 1966 and employing an eye-popping 15,000 workers nationally and abroad.
-The Chicago area alone had a whole legion of Zenith factories in operation by that point.
+In fact, financially speaking at least, Zenith reached its apex in the 1960s, topping $500 million in sales by 1966 and employing an eye-popping 15,000 workers nationally and abroad.

 Zenith’s Chicago Factories (The Numbers as of 1962):